3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

 The Yukawa terms above correspond to Yukawa matrices of the form (in LR convention)

-The mass matrices are now easy to construct when $\Phi$ acquires its VEV, breaking $SU(2)$ and $\Delta(27)$.
-In this subsection we have the $(v,0,0)$ VEV, which means that we are already in the Higgs basis.
-The down quark mass matrix looks like
+The mass matrices are now easy to read of when $\Phi$ acquires its VEV, breaking $SU(2)_L$ and $\Delta(27)$.
+In this subsection we are dealing with the $(v,0,0)$ VEV, which means that we are already in the Higgs basis.
+The down quark mass matrix then looks as follows

-In general it is helpful to consider the $M_d M_d^\dagger$ combination, which in this case is clearly diagonal.